BurnyCoder/auto-picbreeder/README.md

 ## About

-This project is a fork of [nbenko1.github.io](http://nbenko1.github.io/) with added features including LLM-automated mutation selection, evolution history tracking, and automatic image/genome saving.

 Picbreeder is based on an idea from Jimmy Secretan, originally proposed in a meeting of the [Evolutionary Complexity Research Group (EPlex)](https://en.wikipedia.org/wiki/Kenneth_Stanley) at the University of Central Florida in [Spring 2006](https://x.com/jsecretan/status/1865945596579975478).
 It allows users to evolve images using [Compositional Pattern Producing Networks (CPPNs)](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) evolved by [NEAT (NeuroEvolution of Augmenting Topologies)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).

 Key features: